 Maurer earned a bachelor’s in early childhood education in 2014 from Ashland University.

-"I have my students write down what they want to do when they grow up, and I save them.
-Then when they graduate I mail it to them.
-I..." (read more)
+"I have my students write down what they want to do..." (read more)